 Step 4: Treatment Serum (Concern-Specific)

-For dehydration or dullness: Hyaluronic acid serum.
-Draws moisture into the skin and keeps it there under your moisturiser.
-The Ordinary Hyaluronic Acid 2% + B5 or Neutrogena Hydro Boost Serum.
+For dehydration or dullness: Hyaluronic acid under your moisturiser.
+The Ordinary 2% + B5 -- cheap, works, done.

 Step 5: Eye Cream